-Our preceptors help train graduate-level PA students during the clinical year in four or five week rotations.
+Our preceptors help train graduate-level PA students during the clinical year in five-week rotations.
 Preceptors guide PA students through in-depth analysis of disease processes, diagnosis and treatment plans for patients across the life-span in varying stages of health and practice environments.
 Learn how to join this team of educators, discover opportunities for professional development, find support resources and get your frequently asked questions answered.

 Applying to be a Preceptor